CartoDB/workshop_UCL-CASA/README.md

 # Material for the workshop CARTO for Spatial Data Science

-This is a GitHub page containing some data sets and Jupyter notebooks run during the workshop **CARTO for Spatial Data Science** (https://carto.com/) at The Bartlett Centre for Advanced Spatial Analysis - UCL (London).
+This is a GitHub page containing some data sets and Jupyter notebooks used in the workshop **CARTO for Spatial Data Science** (https://carto.com/) at The Bartlett Centre for Advanced Spatial Analysis - UCL (London).

 ## Training on the CARTO platform for Spatial Data Science